starchildluke/astro/src/content/posts/get-a-website.md

 description: "The title says it all: get yourself a website."
 published: true
 pubDate: '4 Sep 2021'
-tags: ['the Internet', 'social media']
+tags: ['the Internet', 'social media', 'WordPress']
 ---

 When we use social media platforms, we relinquish control on our creations.
 They have the power to block, ban, and remove whatever you do and not give you an explanation.
 You may never get it back and there's almost nothing you can do about it.
 You effectively rent space and hope they don't pull the rug from under you.